unrealwork/atsd-use-cases/FitnessIndex/README.md

 [Data](https://catalog.data.gov/dataset/american-fitness-index-ranking-2010-present)
 originally released by the [American College of Sports Medicine](http://www.acsm.org/) and partially-published by the City of New Orleans attempts to quantify the overall health of the fifty largest metropolitan areas in the United States every year.
-The 100-point scale takes into account a number of factors they believe contribute to the overall health of a city and its surrounding area with the goal of informing policy makers of the reality of public health in their areas.
+The 100-point ascending scale takes into account a number of factors they believe contribute to the overall health of a city and its surrounding area with the goal of informing policy makers of the reality of public health in their areas.

 >A detailed explanation of how the ACSM assigns scores can be found in the [Appendix](#Appendix)